near/docs/docs/3.tutorials/auction/1-basic.md

 Now let's take a look at the contract's methods.

-First, the contract has an initialization function that determines the initial state of the contract.
-This contract requires custom initialization meaning the user is required to input parameters to determine the initial state of the contract.
+First, the contract has an initialization method that determines the initial state of the contract.
+This contract requires custom initialization meaning the user is required to input parameters to determine the initial state.

 <Tabs groupId="code-tabs">